98davidklee/ch3-markdown/exercise-3/README.md

 command you've learned thus far in the class (or elsewhere ;-).
 In particular, you should include the following:

-A `heading` with the name of the command
+A `heading' with the name of the command cd
 An example of how it can be used (with appropriate code highlighting)

-A _nested list_ of information about the command (i.e., things that it does, or how it can be used)
+A _nested list_ of information about the command (i.e., things that it does, or how it can be used) touch
 See `complete` branch for answers.